 - Proficiently construct and devise written documents in accordance with quality management and quality assurance.

-The Medical Laboratory Science Program accepts up to 24 students into the accelerated program.
+The Medical Laboratory Science Upward Mobility Program provides an educational experience for the development of responsible, competent entry-level professionals in medical laboratory science who want to further their training and education.
+The program accepts up to 24 in the on-line upward mobility program.
 Applicants will be notified of the decision regarding their application in writing.

 MLS Progression and Remediation Policies